amrbashir/amrbashir.me/src/pages/cv.md

 ### Work Experience

+- [Altera Al](https://github.com/lyfegame/) (_Mar 2025 - May 2025_) - Windows Developer Freelancer

+    - Implemented various Windows features into a Tauri app, including interfacing with Microsoft Excel though COM APIs.

 - [CrabNebula](https://crabnebula.dev/) (_Nov 2022 - Nov 2024_) - R&D Software Engineer:

     - Maintained the Tauri project as part of the R&D team ensuring robust performance and stability.
       Gaining a lot of knowledge about operating system APIs especially Windows, X11 and GTK.

-    - Worked on a scalable cloud platform using Rust (Axum & Rspc) and MongoDB in the backend and SolidJS in the frontend and leveraging the Ory suite (kratos, hydra and keto) for user management and OAuth.
+    - Worked on a scalable cloud platform using Rust (Axum & Rspc) and MongoDB in the backend and SolidJS in the frontend.
+        - Implemented multiple endpoints with respective UI
+        - Contributed to user management specifically permissions and capabilities using the Ory suite (kratos, hydra and keto).

 - Freelancing POS mobile app (_Mar 2022 - Jun 2022_):